Bug-Duck/tntjs/README.md

 And the variable defined inside the `v` tag will be rendered as its actual value.

-## Documentation
+## Documentation📖

-Please refer to <https://bug-duck.github.io/tntjs> for more information.
+Please refer to <https://tntjs.bugduck.cn/doc.html> for more information.

-## File structure
+## File structure📑

 Below is the basic structure of TNTjs (might not be up-to-date):